simondpalmer/Consensys-Academy-Bootcamp/final_project/README.md

 **Dependancies**

-- npm
+- node v10.19
-- truffle
+- truffle v5.1.5
+- Solidity ^0.6.0
 - Ganache-cli
 - Chrome
 - MetaMask

 ## To Deploy

-1. Clone repo into local directory
+1. Clone git repo into a local directory
 2. Run `ganache-cli`
-2. Seperate terminal go to `finalproject` directory
+3. In a seperate terminal go to `finalproject` directory
-3. run `truffle migrate --network development --reset` to migrate the contract onto truffle
+4. Run `truffle migrate --network development --reset` to migrate the contract onto truffle
+5. Open Chrome and if you haven't already done so, create a custom RPC network on MetaMask and point it to `http://localhost:8545`
-4. Seperate terminal go to `finalproject/client`
+6. In a seperate terminal go to `finalproject/client`
-5. run `npm start` to start the application
+7. Run `npm start` to start the application
-6. Chrome browser will open on `http://localhost:3000/` with MetaMaskrequesting you to log-in with password
+8. Chrome browser will open on `http://localhost:3000/` with MetaMask requesting you to log-in with your password
-7. Happy collaborating!
+9. Happy collaborating!

 ## Use Cases